December 31, 2009

 I recently read something about a New Year’s Eve celebration that said to come celebrate and say goodbye to one of the worst years ever.
 I think of how sad that sounds, and how silly to think that one night can change the world.
 The year has been difficult, but to call it the worst sounds so futile, like an excuse to place blame on the things only we can change.
 In thinking about my own life and the many changes, I still can’t say this was one of the worst years ever.
 If I choose to see it that way, it overwhelms me to the core.
 There certainly were days when I felt like giving up; days that I let the bad overshadow the good; days that I did not welcome the world with open arms.

-I remind myself how I felt prior to mid November, when I breezed through each day, enjoying each moment, and treating it like an adventure.
+CainI remind myself how I felt prior to mid November, when I breezed through each day, enjoying each moment, and treating it like an adventure.
 I liked that feeling.
-I learned new things and made many new friends, and most importantly of all, saw the world through the eyes of a canine soul.
+I learned new things and made many new friends, and most importantly of all, saw the world through the eyes of a beautiful canine soul and my best friend.
 What a shame to call it the worst year ever when there was, and still is, so much good.
-My thoughts take me back to an afternoon in September during a celebration of 438,000 hours, when with little effort and the help of wonderful friends and family, we were able to raise $1000 for shelter animals.
-It only took 3 hours to achieve such good things, and I made a promise to myself to keep the momentum going, no matter how small the steps.
+My thoughts take me back to an afternoon in September during a celebration of 438,000 hours, when with little effort and the help of wonderful friends and family, we were able to raise over $1000 for shelter animals.
+It only took a couple of hours to achieve, and I made a promise to myself to keep the momentum going, no matter how small the steps.

 Now I sit on this eve of the new year contemplating change.
 I’m not one to make elaborate resolutions that I can’t keep.
-My 2009 was to floss every day, which by the way, I kept!
-And as far as resolutions go, I’ve already lost 15 pounds since November, don’t feel the need to exercise any more than I already do and I’ll continue to eat whatever I want for the rest of my life!
+My 2009 resolution was to floss every day, which by the way, I kept!
+And as far as standard resolutions go, I’ve lost 15 pounds since November, don’t feel the need to exercise any more than I already do and I’ll continue to eat whatever I want for the rest of my life!